GoPlausible/algorand-remote-mcp/README.md

 2. Server creates or retrieves wallet credentials from HashiCorp Vault
 3. User can now access tools and resources through the MCP interface
 4. When finished, user can logout using the `logout` tool, which clears authentication cookies
-5. If needed, tokens can be revoked with the upstream provider using the `revoke_token` tool

 ### Transaction Flow for Agents